 How many senators are more than 80 years old?

-Currently, five senators are older than 80.
+Currently, six senators are older than 80.
 The list is as follows:

 Who has served Congress the longest?